xianshenglu/blog/source/_posts/if-you-have-no-time-to-write-tests-i-d-recommend-trying-e2e-test.md

 Actually, investing time in e2e(end-to-end) tests can be a cost-effective choice, especially for web apps.
 The least time can help you solve the biggest problem.
 For example,

-- I want to avoid the blank page appearing in my website(Fatal bugs but only need the least time to avoid).
+- I want to avoid displaying blank page in my website after new release(Fatal bugs but only need the least time to avoid).
-- I want to reduce the high/critical bugs in the testing phase or production environment(Important for the DEV/QA team but only need a little time)
+- I want to reduce the high/critical bugs in the testing phase or production environment(Important for the DEV/QA team's performance but only need a little time)
-- I want to keep the core functions available in any case(Depends on how many core functions you want to cover)
+- I want to keep the core functions available in any case(Depends on how many core functions you want to cover you may need some time)

-Now, I'll show the demo.
+Now, I'll demo how to spend the least time to write an end-to-end test to solve above problems.

 ### Choose an e2e test frameworks